WD-93/EVM-C-24/README.md

 ### Key advantages:

-- **Volatile memory** could be used for internal interactions (e.g. decrementing a token balance and updating the recipient¡¦s), rather than **persistent storage** (which is much more expensive).
+- **Volatile memory** could be used for internal interactions (e.g. decrementing a token balance and updating the recipient's), rather than **persistent storage** (which is much more expensive).
 - **Batching:** Many user transactions could be executed together.
 - **Compact state:** Persistent state (contract data, balances, etc.) could be stored as a single Merkle root on-chain, enabling major gas savings.
-- **Alternative authentication:** I am interested in supporting a hash preimage revelation-based protocol, which could provide **80¡V90% compute cost savings** over traditional signature verification.
+- **Alternative authentication:** I am interested in supporting a hash preimage revelation-based protocol, which could provide **80-90% compute cost savings** over traditional signature verification.

 ---